How can a landlord evict a tenant?

 It’s important to remember that harassment is a criminal offence.
 Landlords must follow the legal process to evict tenants, no matter the circumstances.
 Illegal action can include turning off key services, avoiding repairs, keeping keys, and threats or physical violence.
 As well as being a criminal offence, an unlawful eviction may entitle the tenant to claims damages if the correct procedure is not followed by the landlord.

-For more information about tenant evictions, please contact Linden Talbot.
+For more information about tenant evictions, please contact our Commercial Property team.